gitana/alpaca/site/docs/api/wizards.md

 By default, steps are validated prior to transitioning between previous and next.
 You can turn this on and off using the <code>validation</code> wizard setting.

 You can also customize buttons and set up custom validation functions for each transition.
-You can add a click handler for the submit button.
+You can add a <code>click</code>
+handler for the submit button.
 If no click handler is supplied and the wizard is inside of a form, the form will be submitted.

 Custom buttons are also possible as shown with the "start over" button below.
 Use the <code>align</code> property to indicate placement of the button.

+By default, three buttons are placed into the wizard - <code>previous</code>, <code>next</code> and <code>submit</code>.
+If you are embedding the wizard within an outer form and wish to handle the submit yourself, you can set the
+<code>hideSubmitButton</code> wizard setting to true.
+The submit button will then be hidden.
+By default, this
+setting is falsy and the submit button will be shown.

+The wizard tracks multiple pages (or steps).
+As you moved from to step, the current step is marked as "active" as well as "visited".
+When you track backwards by clicking the "previous" button, knowledge about the visited steps is retained and made visible to the end user.

+If you'd like to mark all steps as visited upon initial load, set the <code>markAllStepsVisited</code> wizard setting to true.

 ## Wizard Events